-Effective gross income (EGI) is the anticipated income from rent and laundry of real property adjusted for vacancy, collection loss and tenant inducement.
+Effective gross income (EGI) is the anticipated income from rent and laundry of real property adjusted for vacancy and collection loss.

 Gross income multiplier (GIM) expresses the relationship between property value and EGI.
 It is derived from the market analysis of sales.